Purdue-ME597/ME597-Spring2025/3-Navigation/1-Lab_3_instructions.md

 Compared to other nodes, `auto_navigator.py` is predicted to have a relatively high number of lines of code.
 We recommend breaking your logic into subfunctions and following good coding styles.

+**Bonus Points**
+1. We will give you a long path to test your robot, we will assign bonus points to those who are able to increase the performance of your A* algorithm computation speed.
+Cutoffs for points will be given based on time and these exact cutoffs will be given in lab during week 4.
+2. There are various methods you can do to improve the A* performance, one way is to replace the queue handling with implementing the heapq library in python.

 After completing this node,

 2. Follow the instructions [here](https://github.com/naslab-projects/sim_ws.git) to use the simulation environment.
 Note the specific launch instructions in the `src/turtlebot3_gazebo` subdirectory.